Lisa Klein (writer): Life

-Lisa Klein grew up in Peoria, Illinois.
+Klein grew up in Peoria, Illinois.

 Career

-Lisa Klein graduated with a doctorate in English from Indiana University.
+Klein attended Marquette University.
+She graduated with a doctorate in English from Indiana University Bloomington.
 She became an eight-year assistant professor of English at Ohio State University but left after she was denied tenure.
 That same year she broke her leg.
 She changed her life to a new direction: writing.

 Klein had written The Exemplary Sidney and the Elizabethan Sonneteer in college, and dabbled in writing in other ways in her earlier life, but after leaving The Ohio State University, she resumed writing, beginning with a book about her church, Be It Remembered: The Story of Trinity Episcopal Church on Capital Square, Columbus, Ohio.

-She went on to publish the young adult novel, Ophelia, a perspective of Shakespeare's Hamlet that focuses on the tragic female character of Ophelia.
+She went on to publish the 2006 young adult novel, Ophelia, a perspective of Shakespeare's Hamlet that focuses on the tragic female character of Ophelia.
 Klein followed up with another young adult novel, Two Girls of Gettysburg, for which she traveled to Gettysburg, Pennsylvania to research the battle site.
 Originally, in Two Girls, Klein had set the home of the girls close enough to the battle to watch from their house.
 However, upon observing Gettysburg, Pennsylvania, Klein noted that a hill that is truly there would've blocked any fictional character in Two Girls from truly seeing the battle unfold.
 She therefore simply changed the location of the home in Two Girls to on top of that hill so that the two girls could have realistically seen the historic battle.
 Regardless, Lisa Klein noted that readers of Two Girls probably wouldn't have recognized the inconsistency of the hill had she not changed the home's location to on top of the hill, but said she wanted to make the book realistic and said she would have known there was an inconsistency in her own published writing, therefore the change was made.